dcaro/PSSmokeTests/README.md

 Tests:

-- Create a VNEt/Subnet
+- Create a VNEt and Subnet
-- AppServices
+- Create and AppServices
+- Create a DNS Zone and DNS Record set
+- Create VM using the simple parameteret
+- Create a Keyvault
+-